Life of a Remarkable Modern Architect Walter Gropius

 Early Life 1883 to 1907

 Walter Adolph Georg Gropius was born to Walter Adolph Gropius and Manon Auguste Scharnweber on 18th May 1883 in Berlin, Germany.
 His father Walter Adolph Gropius and his uncle Martin Gropius were architects.
-Gropius had two elder siblings with sister known as Manon Burchard.
+Gropius had two elder siblings with a sister known as Manon Burchard.
 Walter Gropius studied architecture in Munich from 1903 to 1904 and in Berlin from 1905 to 1907.
 He could not sketch and draw.
 When he was studying, he asked for help to finish his homework.
-He always depended on partners and assistants through the duration of his architectural profession.
+He always depended on partners and assistants throughout his architectural profession.

 walter gropius architecture